dacvs/aoc2023/README.md

 I searched the web for algorithms that find small cuts.
 (I searched for graph algorithms.
 I did not read discussions of Advent of Code problems.)
 I found Karger's algorithm, which is remarkably simple.
-Works fine for day 25.
+Karger's algorithm worked fine for day 25.